mozilla/gcp-ingestion/docs/edge.md

 ### PubSub Topics

-All messages that sent a response code of 200 are forwarded to a single PubSub topic for validation and landfill.
+All messages that sent a response code of 200 are forwarded to a single PubSub topic for decoding and landfill.

 ### GeoIP Lookups

 No GeoIP lookup is performed by the edge server.
-If a client IP is available then the PubSub consumer performs the lookup and then discards the IP before the message is forwarded to a validated PubSub topic.
+If a client IP is available then the PubSub consumer performs the lookup and then discards the IP before the message is forwarded to a decoded PubSub topic.

 ### Data Retention